-Leaving your tent unguarded for just a few minutes can be all it takes for someone to steal your belongings.
+Leaving your tent unguarded for just a few minutes can be all it takes for someone to steal your belongings and your beloved camping gear.
 Campers know this and are often very careful about who they trust with their things.
-But even the most conscientious camper can’t keep an eye on their tent 24/7 and sometimes has to leave it unattended for a while.
+But even the most conscientious camper can’t keep an eye on their tent 24/7 and sometimes has to leave it and their sleeping bags unattended for a while.
 So, the question is, can you leave your tent unattended?

 What is the camping etiquette for leaving your tent unattended?

 For many, camping is the perfect opportunity to get away from it all and enjoy some time in nature.
 However, it’s important to remember that when you’re camping, you’re not alone.
 Between your fellow campers, other hikers, and even camp staff, people steal.
 It’s an unfortunate reality of the world we live in.

 That’s why everyone should follow a few etiquette rules to ensure that everyone has a good time.

 One of the most important rules is never to leave your tent unattended.
 Leaving your gear unattended opens you up for others to dig through your stuff.
 And the best way to prevent theft is to never leave your campsite unattended.

 That’s not to say that leaving your tent isn’t allowed at campgrounds, it’s just not a smart move for many people.

 If you’re going for a hike or taking a trip to the bathroom, make sure that someone else is staying behind to watch your belongings and camping gear.
 Not only will this help to prevent theft, but it will also give you peace of mind knowing that your things are safe.

 Of course, you’ll see some campers risk it and leave their tent set up while they go out, but that doesn’t mean you need to risk it.
 Whenever we see this we make an effort to look out for our campsite neighbors and make sure nobody messes with their unattended tent.